mytute/next-test/README.md

-# 26 Handing Errors in Nested Routes
+# 27 Handling Errors in Layouts

-Errors bubble up to the closest parent error boundary.

-An error.tsx file file will cater to errors for all its nested child segments.
+An error.tsx file will handle errors for all its nested child segments.

-By positioning error.tsx files at the different levels in the nested forlders of a route, you can achieve a more granular level of error handling.

-1. understand following code.
+In Next.js, error.tsx files catch errors only in components rendered within their segment, so they won’t handle errors thrown directly in the layout.tsx file itself.

+### order rendering.
+layout>template>errorboundary>suspense>page

+1. add throwing error in the "layout.tsx" file and bring "error.tsx" file in the same location and show it will not catch the error.
 >src/app/blog/layout.tsx
 ```tsx
 import React from "react";